 \parcase{Horizon IT scandal}{sec:costs-horizon} The Horizon system was introduced in $1999$ by Fujitsu (successor of ICL) to digitise UK Post Office accounting and till operations, becoming one of Europe's largest non-military IT projects~\cite{wallis2025great}.
 The system, used for accounting and stock-taking, inaccurately recorded losses and money missing in branches.
 Immediately after rollout, subpostmasters reported discrepancies such as unexplained shortfalls, frozen screens, and duplicate transactions—bugs that were consistently dismissed by management.

 Between $1999$ and $2015$, over $900$ subpostmasters faced criminal prosecutions based solely on Horizon-generated shortfall data.
 There were $700$ convictions, leading to $236$ imprisonments~\cite{horizoncompensation,justiceforpostmasteralliance,horizoninquiry2025}.
-The fallout included bankruptcies, loss of livelihoods, family breakdowns, severe mental distress, and at least four confirmed suicides.
-By $2024$, the scandal had become the largest miscarriage of justice in modern British history, prompting a publicly funded compensation scheme for over $4,000$ affected individuals, totaling more than $£1$ billion.
-In a video was posted on the official youtube channel of 10 Downing Street, the then Prime Minister Rishi Sunak opened his speech thus: ``For decades hundreds of subpostmasters were wrongfully convicted as a result of faulty post-office IT.
-Lives were destroyed, reputations ruined, and innocent people left fighting for justice.''
-In the same speech Prime Minister also remarked that ``this has been one of the greatest miscarriages of justice in our nation's history.''
-Column (c) in \cref{fig:sunak} is taken from that video.
+The fallout included bankruptcies, loss of livelihoods, family breakdowns, severe mental distress, and four confirmed suicides, which may actually be thirteen \cite{suicides}.
+By $2024$, the scandal had become the largest miscarriage of justice in modern British history, prompting a publicly funded compensation scheme for over $4,000$ affected individuals, totalling more than \money{\GBP}{1}{\billion}.
+In a video was posted on the official youtube channel of 10 Downing Street, the then Prime Minister Rishi Sunak opened his speech thus: \enquote{For decades hundreds of subpostmasters were wrongfully convicted as a result of faulty post-office IT.
+Lives were destroyed, reputations ruined, and innocent people left fighting for justice.} In the same speech Prime Minister also remarked that \enquote{this has been one of the greatest miscarriages of justice in our nation's history.} \cite{sunak2024}.